Broken Blisters: Home Treatment - Topic Overview

 - Wash the area with soap and water.
 Do not use alcohol, iodine, or any other cleanser.

 - Don't remove the flap of skin over a blister unless it's very dirty or torn or there is pus under it.
 Gently smooth the flap over the tender skin.

 - Apply an antibiotic ointment and a clean bandage.
 If the skin under the bandage begins to itch or a rash

 develops, stop using the ointment.
 The ointment may be causing a skin

-Remove the bandage at night to let the area dry.
+- Change the bandage once a day or anytime it gets wet or dirty.
+Remove it at night to let the area dry.